Mendelian randomization: Definition

 As genotypes are assigned randomly when passed from parents to offspring during meiosis, then groups of individuals defined by genetic variation associated with an exposure at a population level should be largely unrelated to the confounding factors that typically plague observational epidemiology studies.
+Given an individuals parents genotype, the genotype they inherit is truly random and so the method was initially proposed as being applied to data which included parents and their offspring.
+However, the number of datasets which include family data are limited and so Mendelian randomization is usually applied to data on unrelated individuals from a population.
+However, increasing availability of data is increasing the use of family based methods.

-Germline genetic variation (i.e. that which can be inherited) is also temporarily fixed at conception and not modified by the onset of any outcome or disease, precluding reverse causation.
+Germline genetic variation (i.e. that which can be inherited) is fixed at conception and not modified by the onset of any outcome or disease, precluding reverse causation.
 Additionally, given improvements in modern genotyping technologies, measurement error and systematic misclassification is often low with genetic data.
 In this regard Mendelian randomization can be thought of as analogous to "nature's randomized controlled trial".

 Mendelian randomization requires three core instrumental variable assumptions.
-Namely:
+Namely that: